Willienn/site-posts/posts/notion-to-github.md

 ```

 I use this file to display featured posts on the homepage.
 For now, I display all of them since there aren’t too many yet, but as the number grows, I’ll add the same kind of tags logic I implemented for the RSS feed.

+If we need to filter anything we just take the slug from url and do a `posts.filter(slug)`

 To parse the content, I use `react-markdown` to convert the markdown into React components and `gray-matter` to parse the post properties written like this:
 `--- prop: value ---`